Dameon1/artFinder/README.md

   <img width="700" height="520" src="/assets/images/monaLisa2.png">
 </p>
 Challenges
-* Abby�s biggest challenge was learning Materialize CSS.
+* Abby's biggest challenge was learning Materialize CSS.

-* Dameon�s biggest challenge was making sure the application was mobile friendly and trying to ensure the media breaks worked properly.
+* Dameons biggest challenge was making sure the application was mobile friendly and trying to ensure the media breaks worked properly.

-* Trish�s biggest challenge was overcoming the CORS (cross origin resource sharing) limitations of Google maps.
+* Trish's biggest challenge was overcoming the CORS (cross origin resource sharing) limitations of Google maps.
 Google Maps allows CORS, but not on client side applications.

-* Grant�s biggest challenge was getting the Artsy API token authentication working.
+* Grant's biggest challenge was getting the Artsy API token authentication working.

 Improvements
 Add addition art archiving APIs.
 The Artsy API only contains public works of art.